 Pens, pencils if needed (not usually with the infant, junior schools)

-Last but not least NAME LABELS these are essential you need to label every item of clothing and a sharpie for the things you can’t stick a label too!
+Last but not least, NAME LABELS are essential.
+You need to label every item of clothing and a sharpie for the things you can’t stick a label to!

 Why not check out my latest blog post Awesome Parenting Advice for surviving parenthood without going crazy